What is required to register my child at Jennie Emery?

 What is the in-town busing policy?

 Almost all students residing in Coaldale are deemed ineligible for transportation by Alberta Learning (i.e. they live within a 2.4 km radius from their designated school), and there is no provincial funding available.
-As a result, the bussing must be provided on a “fee for service” basis.
+As a result, the busing must be provided on a "fee for service" basis.
+The cost to parents has been set at $255.00 for the 2020-2021 school year.

 Can my child ride the bus with a friend if they are not a regular bus student?